Transitioning Shipping to Decarbonization

-The International Maritime Organization has targeted a reduction in Greenhouse Gas emissions from shipping of at least 50% (v.
-2008) by 2050.
+The International Maritime Organization has targeted net zero emissions from international shipping by around 2050.

 To reach this goal, and to make the transition to full decarbonization possible, commercially viable zero emission vessels must start entering the global fleet by 2030, with their numbers scaled up through the 2030s and 2040s.